 Part 6: Configuring DMZ, Static NAT, and ACLs

-- Configure the DMZ interface VLAN 3 on the ASA. - Configure static NAT for the DMZ server using a network object. - Configure an ACL to allow access to the DMZ for Internet users. - Verify access to the DMZ server for external and internal users.
+- Configure static NAT for the DMZ server using a network object. - Configure an ACL to allow access to the DMZ for Internet users. - Verify access to the DMZ server for external and internal users.

 Background/Scenario